statecharts/statecharts.github.io/_faq/why-statecharts-are-not-used.md

+---
+title: If statecharts are so great, why aren't they used more widely?
+---

 # Why aren't statecharts used more?

 Since statecharts are so useful, and supposedly have all of these benefits, then why aren't all developers using these techniques?